dlebansais/Easly-Language/Doc/Nodes/Assertion.md

 </pre>

 In this case, assertions serve both to ensure a contract to anyone reading the value, but also as a requirement for any code changing the attribute.

+## Assertions and inheritance

+If a feature is redefined in a descendant class, the redefined feature automatically receives a copy of its precursor.
+However, the redefined feature might want to relax some of the requirements, and improve on what the precursor ensures.

+To achieve this, the redefined feature just need to includes its own Require or Ensure clause.
+In that case, assertions from the precursor are not copied and a new set of assertions must be included explicitely in the descendant.

+To help with this task, the redefined feature can use [Assertion Tag](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/AssertionTagExpression.md) expressions, and the code of the original assertion will be reused.

 # Translation to C&#35;